 Tax Basis, Depreciation and Amortization.
 The tax basis of our assets will be used for purposes of computing depreciation and cost recovery deductions and, ultimately, gain or loss on the disposition of these assets.
-The federal income tax burden associated with the difference between the fair market value of our assets and their tax basis immediately prior to any offering will be borne by our general partner and other unitholders immediately prior to such offering.
-Please read "-Tax Consequences of Unit Ownership-Allocation of Income, Gain, Loss and Deduction."
+The federal income tax burden associated with the difference between the fair market value of our assets and their tax basis immediately prior to an offering will be borne by our general partner and other unitholders immediately prior to such offering.
+Please read "- Tax Consequences of Unit Ownership-Allocation of Income, Gain, Loss and Deduction."

 To the extent allowable, we may elect to use the depreciation and cost recovery methods that will result in the largest deductions being taken in the early years after assets subject to these allowances are placed in service.
-Because our general partner may determine not to adopt the remedial method of allocation with respect to any difference between the tax basis and the fair market value of goodwill immediately prior to this or any future offering, we may not be entitled to any amortization deductions with respect to any goodwill properties conveyed to us on formation or held by us at the time of any future offering.
-Please read "-Uniformity of Units."
 Property we subsequently acquire or construct may be depreciated using accelerated methods permitted by the Internal Revenue Code.